2023 Future Tech Pavilion- Exploring Taiwan's Key Technological Advancements And Global Tech Exchange

-(MENAFN- Media OutReach Newswire) TAIPEI, TAIWAN - Media OutReach - 3 October 2023 - The highly anticipated "2023 Taiwan Innotech Expo - Future Tech Pavilion" is set to make its grand debut from October 12th to 14th at the Taipei World Trade Center Exhibition Hall 1.
+TAIPEI, TAIWAN - Media OutReach - 3 October 2023 - The highly anticipated '2023 Taiwan Innotech Expo - Future Tech Pavilion' is set to make its grand debut from October 12th to 14th at the Taipei World Trade Center Exhibition Hall 1.
 Jointly organized by the National Science and Technology Council, Academia Sinica, the Ministry of Education, and the Ministry of Health and Welfare, this event aims to create a platform for international technology exchange.
 The exhibition will feature four specialized technology fields, three main theme areas focusing on Semiconductor, Space Technology, and Precision Health, a TIE AWARD international award exhibition, and three highlighted global trend forums.

 The global trend forums will delve into three key areas: Semiconductor, Space Technology, and Net Zero Technology.
 These forums will explore breakthroughs and innovations in the semiconductor field, such as CMOS technology and IC design, offering insights into IC design opportunities from an innovative perspective.
 They will also address disruptive innovations in space technology, with global experts from industry and academia discussing cutting-edge topics.
 Additionally, the forums will focus on new opportunities in global net-zero technology and sustainable goals, exploring Taiwan's role in sustaining the future in the era of net-zero technology.